 - Waterproofing: 3L Gore-Tex

 With the quality of materials and products produced by Arc’teryx, we couldn’t help but mention another one of their fantastic travel jackets.
-This jacket provides city style and looks with the performance of outdoor mountain gear.
+The Andra jacket provides city style and looks with the performance of outdoor mountain gear.
 It utilizes GORE-TEX fabric throughout for an amazing jacket that is durable, waterproof, weatherproof, and breathable.

 It is roomy enough underneath for layers so it can be used any season.
 Active panels that include articulated sleeves, gusseted underarms, and a back vent are not features you typically find in a women’s jacket this style.
 The Andra is a fantastic choice as it combines the qualities of top of the line outdoor wear in a stylish jacket.
 The style is a great blend of a sharp shell jacket with a trench coat.